 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual wage of construction and building inspectors in May of 2013 was $56,430 (www.bls.gov).
-The BLS has predicted that inspector employment growth should be consistent with the average rate predicted for all occupations from 2012 to 2022, with a 12% increase expected.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual wage of construction and building inspectors in May of 2018 was $63,150.
+The BLS has predicted that inspector employment growth should be consistent with faster than average rate predicted for all occupations from 2018 to 2028, with a 7% increase expected.